Multiple giant eruptions and X-ray emission in the recoiling AGN/LBV candidate SDSS1133: Discussion

-However, we should note that, since the narrow emission lines are not spectrally-resolved, the narrow lines in SDSS1133 are probably originated from multiple regions, such as the host galaxy H~II region and photo-ionized circumstellar region.
+According to the BPT diagrams, the narrow line ratios of SDSS1133 are consistent with low-mass star-forming galaxies, and suggest that the narrow emission line region of SDSS1133 has a high ionization parameter and low-metallicity \citep[e.g.,][]{kew13,simmonds16}.
+The BPT diagnostics for SDSS1133 do not support the standard AGN ionization and thus the recoiling AGN scenario, as already pointed out by \cite{koss14} and \cite{simmonds16}.
+However, we should note that, since the narrow emission lines are not spectrally-resolved, they are probably originated from multiple regions, such as the host galaxy H~II region and photo-ionized circumstellar region.
+If the AGN narrow emission lines are unusually weak, the emission lines from the star-forming region can dominate the observed emission.
+Actually, a fraction of X-ray bright AGNs is observed to exhibit BPT line ratios similar to SDSS1133 \citep[e.g.,][]{smith14,ago19}.
 In that case, the interpretation of the BPT diagnostics is ambiguous.